LedgerDomain/did-webplus-spec/spec.md

 -   DID controller: Keeps its own copy of the controlled DID's microledger -- the entire history of DID documents.
 -   VDR: Keeps a copy of the microledger for each DID it serves.
 -   VDG: Keeps a copy of the microledger for each DID it witnesses and serves.
--   Full DID resolver: Keeps a copy of the microledger for each DID it resolves, so that:
+-   Full DID resolver: Keeps a local copy of the microledger for each DID it resolves, so that:
     -   It can keep its own copy of the microledger for historical DID document resolution and audit.
-    -   It can service some DID resolution requests fully offline.
+    -   It can service certain DID resolution requests fully offline.

 Notably, the Thin DID resolver does not use a DID document store.
-Instead, it outsources that functionality to the VDG.
+Instead, it outsources that functionality to the [Verifiable Data Gateway](#verifiable-data-gateway).

 ### Security and Privacy Considerations